wavefrontHQ/docs/pages/doc/query_language_reference.md

 See [Organizing with Tags](tags_overview.html) for information on the different types of tags and how to use them.

+**Note**: Do not use names of functions such as `default` or `sum` or other query language elements to name a metric, source, source tag, point tag, or point tag value.
+If you must, surround the element with double quotes.
+For example, if you're using a point tag named `default`, use `"default"`.

 ## Expressions
 <ul>
 <li>ts() expression - Returns all points that match a metric name, filtered by source names, alert names, source tags, alert tags, and point tags.</li>